zio/zio-quill/CODEGEN.md

 ````

 You can parse column and table names using either the `SnakeCaseNames` or the and the `LiteralNames` parser
 which are used with the respective Quill Naming Strategies.
-(For more complex naming rules, use the `ComposeableTraitsJdbcCodegen`
-in order to generate `querySchema` object which can have fully customized column/table names).
+They cannot be customized further with this code generator.

 The following case case classes will be generated
 ````scala